Klim Kostin: Playing career

 Kostin scored his first career NHL goal with the St. Louis Blues during the 2019–20 season on 23 November 2019, in a 4–2 loss to the Nashville Predators.

 Approaching the 2022–23 season, his sixth year within the Blues organization, Kostin was unable to clinch a role on the opening night roster and was placed on waivers before he was re-assigned to AHL affiliate, the Springfield Thunderbirds.
 On 9 October 2022, Kostin was traded by the Blues to the Edmonton Oilers in exchange for fellow Russian, Dmitri Samorukov.
 He was immediately re-assigned by the Oilers to continue in the AHL with affiliate, the Bakersfield Condors.
 On 9 November, Kostin was called up to the Oilers after left winger Evander Kane was injured.

 On 29 June 2023, Kostin, as a pending restricted free agent, was traded to the Detroit Red Wings, along with Kailer Yamamoto, in exchange for future considerations.
 While initially not tendered to a qualifying offer by the Red Wings, Kostin was signed to a two-year, $4 million contract with the Red Wings on the opening day of free agency on 1 July.

 On 8 March 2024, Kostin was traded to the San Jose Sharks in exchange for Radim Šimek and a 2024 seventh-round pick.

 He achieved a Gordie Howe hat trick in an 8–5 win over the Seattle Kraken on 29 November 2024.
 He scored a goal in the first period, assisted on one by Mikael Granlund in the second, and fought Will Borgen in the third.

 On 3 November 2025, Kostin returned to play for Avangard Omsk in the Kontinental Hockey League, signing a contract for the remainder of the 2025-26 season.
+Kostin registered just 2 assists through 21 appearances with Avangard before he was traded to CSKA Moscow in exchange for Kirill Dolzhenkov on 25 January 2026.
+After settling with CSKA, Kostin opted to extend his tenure in Moscow, agreeing to a three-year contract extension on 30 April 2026.